"Let's show the world we can dance

 -"Shake Your Groove Thing," Peaches & Herb

-If you've seen "Metropolitan" (1990), you won't be surprised to learn that Whit Stillman skips the snark in favor of a sincere appreciation of his slightly lost characters trying to find their way sometime in "The Very Early 80s."
+If you've seen "Metropolitan" (1990), you won't be surprised to learn that Whit Stillman skips the snark in favor of a sincere appreciation of his slightly lost characters trying to find their way some time in "The Very Early 80s."
 Stillman tells the story of a group of yuppies who don't consider themselves yuppies (yuppies never do) who are united by one thing: their love for disco.
 Is there any pop culture subject easier to mock?
 Glitter balls, bell bottom pants, John Freakin' Travolta.
 Disco Stu likes disco music.

 Stillman isn't here to mock.
-He had every chance to do it in "Metropolitan" with his privileged, self-absorbed young socialites who obsessed over literary criticism and televised debutante balls.
+He had every chance to do it in "Metropolitan" with his privileged, self-absorbed young socialites who obsess over literary criticism and televised debutante balls.
 But Stillman loved his characters not just despite but because of their foibles, and he treats his disco-loving drifters with the same gentle sensibility.

 It's a bit tougher this time around because Stillman has to deal with some pretty unpleasant characters who don't have the excuse of being quite as young as the kids in "Metropolitan."
 Charlotte (Kate Beckinsale) is a narcissistic chatterbox whose passive-aggressive behavior borders on the pathological, particularly when she's dealing with "friends" like Alice (Chloe Sevigny.)
 Both young women work as readers for a publishing company and spend their free time, like everyone else in the movie, going to The Club.

 The Club is… The Club.
 It's located somewhere in Manhattan and everybody who is anybody in the disco scene wants to be there.
-As Club manager, Des (Chris Eigeman) would seem to occupy an enviable position of power but he's under pressure from multiple fronts.
-A jealous co-worker schemes to oust him and his friend Jimmy (Mackenzie Astin) puts his job in peril by sneaking into The Club despite the fact that he's forbidden entry because he works in advertising and nobody wants that kind of element in The Club.
+As Club manager, Des (Chris Eigeman) would seem to occupy an enviable position of power, but he's under pressure from multiple fronts.
+A jealous co-worker schemes to oust him, and his friend Jimmy (Mackenzie Astin) puts his job in peril by sneaking into The Club despite the fact that he's forbidden entry because he works in advertising and nobody wants that kind of element in The Club.
 Don't feel too sorry for Des though.
 He's also a serial womanizer who breaks up with his most recent conquest(s) by making a tearful confession about his recent discovery that he is gay.
 He just found out on Wednesday: "Wednesday was my gay day."

 Stillman's real accomplishment here is in finding a way to treat his least sympathetic characters with as much respect as he gives to the more likeable ones.
 It helps that the characters have a pretty accurate assessment of who they are.
 In a late scene Des shares the following: